The Yoga Room teachers are highly experienced and have diverse yoga backgrounds.

 Elaine is a seasoned teacher and practitioner.
 Her style is a fusion of her numerous trainings over the years.
 She combines the alignment of Iyengar, emotional connection of Forrest Yoga, integrity of Synergy Yoga, working safely with the back and the delightful flow of Vinyasa.

 Elaine believes yoga is the understanding and cultivation of Connection, Union.
-Initially starting with the connection of movement and breath.
-But as one moves deeper into the vast layers of Yoga as a discipline, it reveals the connection of the Part to the Whole.
 Connection of self to self; self to others, self to the world and the environment - teaching us everything is connected.
-All is One.
+All is one.

 Yoga has helped Elaine get to know herself, so she can better understand others.
 It has healed her in times of sickness and stress, kept her sane and stable, connecting to the present moment; quieting and calming her mind, made her physical and emotionally strong and flexible; and most importantly taught her to play, appreciating the joy of a physical body.